The short answer

 FAQs on Student Loans When Living at Home

 Yes.
-Students who live at home are eligible for both tuition fee loans and maintenance loans.
-Tuition loans cover your course fees, while maintenance loans help with living costs—even if you’re not paying rent away from home.
+Students who stay at home can still apply for both tuition fee loans and maintenance loans.
+Tuition loans cover your course fees, while maintenance loans help with living costs such as travel, books, and food even if you do not pay rent away from home.

 For the 2025/26 academic year, the maximum maintenance loan for students living at home is £8,877.
-The exact amount depends on your household income—students from lower-income households are eligible for more support.
+The exact amount depends on household income, so students from lower-income families can receive closer to the full amount, while those from higher-income households receive less.

 Authors